EvenMore 0.63

 System requirements

-Those requirements in red are essential for EvenMore to run, those in black are libraries used by EvenMore.
+Those requirements in red are essential for EvenMore to run.
+Those in black are libraries used by EvenMore if available.

 Installation

 Installation is simple.
-EvenMore should run directly from the directory it is in, without any need of setup if you have the required libraries already on your system, but if you don't, here is what to do.
+EvenMore should run from the directory it is in, without any need of setup, as long as you have the required libraries already on your system.

 Features